ababjac/project_final/README.md

-STEP 2: GITHUB NAVIGATION //FIXME
+STEP 2: GITHUB NAVIGATION

+The finished app is in the finished_app folder.
+It is called drum_machine_v_2.0.0.py.
+Previous development versions are under the development folders (some of these do not compile but the code can be referenced).

-STEP 3: HOW TO RUN	//FIXME
+STEP 3: HOW TO RUN

   1. To see code: vi drum_machine_v_2.0.0.py

   2. To run: python3 drum_machine_v_2.0.0.py